Axelrod-Python/Axelrod/docs/contributing.rst

     def test_effect_of_strategy(self):
         self.responses_test([C], [C], [D, C, C, C], random_seed=15)

-In this case each player has their history set to :code:`[C]` and the expected responses are D, C, C, C. Note that the history will elongate as the responses accumulated.
+In this case each player has their history set to :code:`[C]` and the expected responses are D, C, C, C. Note that the histories will elongate as the responses accumulated.

 How to run tests